guardian/discussion-avatar/README.md

 discussion-platform/discussion-avatar/ => ./platform
 ```
 and then builds the project.
 In particular, this is why in `build.sbt` the RiffRaff and cloudformation files are
 assumed to be in the `platform` sub directory of the project.
-From inspection, if a branch of this repository is built in TeamCity, the master branch of the discussion-platform
+From inspection, if a branch of this repository is built
-will be used; the converse is also true.
+in TeamCity, the master branch of the discussion-platform will be used; the converse is also true.
+The freshness
+of the master branch depends on the configured value for the _checking changes interval_ property.

 ==========
 ### License